-Overexpression of LGR5 alters actin cvtoskeleton and increases cell-cell adhesion. understand LGR5 To how regulates actin cytoskeleton and cell adhesion, we examined the effect of overexpressing LGR5 in epithelial cell lines.
-CHO cells stably overexpressing full-length human LGR5 were obtained and receptor expression was analyzed using LGR5specific antibody.
-Immunocytochemistry (ICC) analysis showed that LGR5 was located on the cell surface (Fig. 2A, panels a-b).
-Interestingly, it was apparent that cells overexpressing LGR5 were slightly more rounded, substantially reduced in size, and appeared more adherent and compact (Fig. 2A, panels c-d).
-These observations morphological paralleled the changes observed in cancer cell lines following LGR5 overexpression (15,16).
-Quantification of relative cell length showed that CHO-LGR5 cells were shorter when compared to parental CHO cells (Fig. 2B).
-Phalloidin staining showed an apparent increase in cortical F-actin in CHO-LGR5 cells when compared to parental cells (Fig. 2A, panels e-f).
-Quantification of the average cortical actin fluorescence intensity per indicated a significant increase in intensity in CHO-LGR5 cells (p $\leq$ 0.001) (Fig. 2C).
-We then asked if these LGR5-induced changes involve RSPO ligands.
-RT-PCR analysis showed that parental and CHO-LGR5 cell lines did not express any of the four RSPOs (Supplementary Fig. S1), indicating that LGR5 has constitutive or RSPO-independent activity in regulating actin-cytoskeleton and cell morphology.
+Overexpression of LGR5 alters actin cytoskeleton and increases cell- cell adhesion

+To understand how LGR5 regulates actin cytoskeleton and cell adhesion, we examined the effect of overexpressing LGR5 in epithelial cell lines.
+CHO cells stably overexpressing fulllength human LGR5 were obtained, and receptor expression was analyzed using LGR5-specific antibody.
+Immunocytochemistry (ICC) analysis showed that LGR5 was located on the cell surface (Fig. 2A, panels a and b).
+Interestingly, it was apparent that cells overexpressing LGR5 were slightly more rounded and substantially reduced in size, and they appeared more adherent and compact (Fig. 2A, panels c and d).
+These observations paralleled the morphological changes observed in cancer cell lines following LGR5 overexpression (15, 16).
+Quantification of relative cell length showed that CHO-LGR5 cells were shorter when compared with parental CHO cells (Fig. 2B).
+Phalloidin staining showed an apparent increase in cortical F-actin in CHO-LGR5 cells when compared with parental cells (Fig. 2A, panels e and f).
+Quantification of the average cortical actin fluorescence intensity per cell indicated a significant increase in intensity in CHO-LGR5 cells ($p \le 0.001$) (Fig. 2C).
+We then asked whether these LGR5-induced changes involve RSPO ligands.
+RT-PCR analysis showed that parental and CHO-LGR5 cell lines did not express any of the four RSPOs (supplemental Fig. S1), indicating that LGR5 has constitutive or RSPO-independent activity in regulating the actin cytoskeleton and cell morphology.

 Given the changes induced by LGR5 in the actin cytoskeleton, the effects of LGR5 on cell migration and adhesion were also determined.
-CHO-LGR5 cells showed significant reduction in cell migration using the wound-healing assay (Fig. 2D).
-In the Calcein-AM-based cell-cell adhesion assay which measures the retention of a fluorescent dye in cells attached to other cells without the dye (30), CHO-LGR5 cells exhibited significantly stronger adhesion compared to parental CHO cells (Fig. 2E).
+CHO-LGR5 cells showed a significant reduction in cell migration using the wound healing assay (Fig. 2D).
+In the calcein-AM-based cell- cell adhesion assay, which mea-